samarit329/AnotherMe_Project/README 3.41.58 PM.md

 # Key features:

-- stream video from Loomo's camera
+- stream video from Loomo's camera.
-- control Loomo's head
+- control Loomo's head.
-- control Loomo's body
+- control Loomo's body.
-- Text-to-Speach and audio file play
+- Text-to-Speach and audio file play.
-- Emoji functionality showcase
+- Emoji functionality showcase.
-- record video
+- record video.
-- view recorded video
+- view recorded video.
-- stream video between two android phones
+- stream video between two android phones.
-- stream audio between two android phones
+- stream audio between two android phones.

 # Prerequisites:

-- A Segway Loomo Robot
+- A Segway Loomo Robot.
-- Two Android phones
+- Two Android phones.
-- Both Loomo and the phone need to be connected to the same Wifi network
+- Both Loomo and the phone need to be connected to the same Wifi network.

 # Installing:

 - Clone the git repo into your designated folder.
-- Open the the whole project with Android Studio
+- Open the the whole project with Android Studio.
-- Connect the two Android phones via cable
+- Connect the two Android phones via cable.
 - Deploy the AnotherMePhone to one phone and AnotherMeMounted to the another phone.
-- Connect the Loomo robot via USB
+- Connect the Loomo robot via USB.
-- Deploy the AnotherMeRobot to Loomo robot .
+- Deploy the AnotherMeRobot to Loomo robot.

 # License:

-This project is licensed under the Apache 2.0 License
+This project is licensed under the Apache 2.0 License.

+# APKs:

+Three application's APKs are provided in "Project APKs" folder.